The Eagle Scout Process

 There are seven files:

-- READ THIS FIRST (Word) - explains use of the Electronic Eagle Packet
+- READ THIS FIRST (Word) - explains the Life to Eagle process

-- Electronic Eagle Application (Excel) - checks Scout`s record for errors and provides summaries of his merit badges, rank advancements, and a check sheet to aid in completing the process.
-Prints both pages of the Eagles Scout Rank Application with all of the required information ready for final signatures.
-Please click here for a SAMPLE FILE
+- Electronic Eagle Requirement Checker (Excel) - checks Scout`s record for errors and provides summaries of his merit badges, rank advancements, and a check sheet to aid in completing the process.
+Prints a draft copy of both pages of the Eagles Scout Rank Application with some of the required information.
+This information must be copied onto the Eagle Scout Application.

 - Electronic Service Project Workbook (PDF) - pages of the workbook that the Scout must fill in.